 With a trailer or trike, all of the wear is concentrated on the middle of the tread.
 If you overinflate the tires, you'll be riding on only the very center of the tread, and it will wear rapidly.

-In addition, wheel alignmnent is never going to be perfect.
+In addition, wheel alignment is never going to be perfect.
 As a result, the paired tires will always "scrub" a bit.
-If the tires are rock hard, this will cause rapid wear.
+If the tires are rock-hard, this will cause rapid wear.
 If the tires are softer, they can flex slightly sideways to accommodate the scrub, without wearing the tread off.

 Dishonesty in Sizing

 Competitive pressures have often led to inaccuracy in width measurement.
-Here's how it works: Suppose you are in the market for a high performance 700 x 25 tire; you might reasonably investigate catalogues and advertisements to try to find the lightest 700-25 available.
+Here's how it works: Suppose you are in the market for a high-performance 700 x 25 tire: you might reasonably investigate catalogues and advertisements to try to find the lightest 700-25 available.
 If the Pepsi Tire Company and the Coke Tire Company had tires of equal quality and technology, but the Pepsi 700-25 was actually a 700-24 marked as a 25, the Pepsi tire would be lighter than the accurately-marked Coke 700-25.
-This would put them at a competitive advantage.
+This would put Pepsi at a competitive advantage.
 In self defense, Coke would retaliate by marketing an even lighter 700-23 labeled as a 700-25.

 This scenario prevailed throughout the '70's and '80's.
 The situation got so out-of-hand that cooler heads have prevailed, and there is a strong (but not universal) trend toward accurate width measurements.